K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 2. In the case of Cubrid DB

-	- Create and move the directory to create database
+	- Create and move the directory to create a database
 	$ mkdir <databasename>
 	$ cd <databasename>